 Fail2Ban: protect your server

-Fail2ban is for me one of the best security tool for a linux server.
+Fail2ban is for me one of my favorite security prevention tool for a linux server.
 In general, it's scanning your log files.
-If the defined regular expression and some rules matches, the IP will be banned.
+If the defined regular expression and additional rules matches, the IP will be banned.

-For example, if a bot with the IP 123.45.678.890 attack your website, try to login via ssh a few times, fail2ban will ban this IP.
-The bot gets a timeout for the next attempt.
-You can specify, inter alia, the bantime, findtime and maxretry.
+For example, if a bot trying to login via ssh into your server for a few times, fail2ban will ban this IP.
+The bot gets a timeout for the next attempts.
+You can specify, among other things, the bantime, findtime and maxretry.
 In this post, I want to show you how to install and configure this powerful tool.

 How can I install and configure fail2ban?